Pokémon HeartGold and SoulSilver: Setting and story

-Similar to Pokémon Gold and Silver, Pokémon HeartGold and SoulSilver take place in the Johto and Kanto regions of the franchise's fictional universe.
+Similar to Pokémon Gold and Silver, Pokémon HeartGold and SoulSilver take place in the Johto and Kanto Regions of the franchise's fictional universe.
 The universe centers on the existence of creatures, called Pokémon, with special abilities.
 The silent protagonist is a young Pokémon Trainer who lives in a small town referred to as New Bark Town.
 At the beginning of the games, the player chooses either a Chikorita, Cyndaquil, or Totodile as their starter Pokémon from Professor Elm.
 After performing a delivery for the professor and obtaining a Pokédex from Professor Oak, he decides to let the player keep the Pokémon and start them on a journey.

-The goal of the game is to become the best Pokémon Trainer in Johto and Kanto, which is done by raising Pokémon, completing a catalogue of Pokémon called a Pokédex, defeating the eight Gym Leaders in Johto for Gym Badges, challenging the best trainers in the region known as the Elite Four and the Johto League Champion, and then subsequently defeating the eight Gym Leaders in the Kanto region.
-Finally, the player may face off against the Kanto League Champion Red atop Mt.
+The goal of the game is to become the best Pokémon Trainer in Johto, which is done by raising Pokémon, completing a catalogue of Pokémon called a Pokédex, defeating the eight Gym Leaders in Johto for Gym Badges, challenging the best Trainers known as the Elite Four and the Johto League Champion to become the new Johto League Champion, and then subsequently defeating the eight Gym Leaders in the Kanto Region.
+Finally, the player may face off against the Indigo League Champion Red atop Mt.
 Silver, who serves as the game's final boss.

 Throughout the game, the player will battle against members of Team Rocket, a criminal organization originally from Kanto.
-They were originally defeated by the protagonist of Pokémon FireRed and LeafGreen, and have attempted to come back as an organization, while awaiting the return of their leader, Giovanni.
+They were originally defeated by the protagonist of Pokémon FireRed and LeafGreen, and have attempted to come back as an organization, while awaiting the return of their boss, Giovanni.
 To attempt to contact him, they take over the radio tower and broadcast a message calling out to him.

 While being the remakes of Gold and Silver, the games tie in plot elements of Crystal as well, such as the added emphasis on Suicune over the other legendary beasts, as well as the post-ending Battle Frontier; in Crystal, only the Battle Tower was available.
 Additionally, Johto and Kanto were given Generation IV features such as the Pal Park.

 During certain points in the game, the player's rival will battle the protagonist in a test of skills.
-Additionally, the player will encounter Kimono Girls, who ask the player to do small favors—such as defeating a Team Rocket grunt—throughout the Johto region.
-After battling all of them in a row, they proceed to the area where the player encounters the game's legendary Pokémon mascot, Ho-Oh in HeartGold and Lugia in SoulSilver, and perform a dance to summon them.
+Additionally, the player will encounter Kimono Girls, who ask the player to do small favors—such as defeating a Team Rocket grunt—throughout the Johto Region.
+After battling all of them in a row, they proceed to the area where the player encounters the game's Legendary Pokémon mascot, Ho-Oh in HeartGold and Lugia in SoulSilver, and perform a dance to summon them.
 As per the originals, the other legendary Pokémon can be obtained later on.